Increasing Throughput by 11% Through Optimal Order Quantity Design

 Gross Savings

-A leading beverage manufacturer faced challenges with case fill rates and sub-optimization between manufacturing and supply chain operations.
-They approached Adonis Partners after experiencing fluctuating operational efficiency.
-Rates ranged from as high as 62% to as low as 53% due to inconsistent shop order sizes and frequent changeovers.
+A leading beverage manufacturer struggled with inconsistent case fill rates and sub-optimization between manufacturing and supply chain operations.
+Operational efficiency fluctuated significantly, ranging from 62 percent at its best to as low as 53 percent, driven largely by inconsistent shop order sizes and frequent changeovers.

 Share this article